aaroo/cs544g2/specs/document.md

 The protocol flow is as follows:

 0) Connect with TLS Handshake
-1) Handshake – Client sends the protocol version
+1) Handshake â€“ Client sends the protocol version
 2) Authentication - Client sends the identity it wants to use
 2) Listing - Client sends a query to list all devices and states
 3) Control - Client sends <device_id, action_id> tuple